dbos-inc/dbos-docs/docs/api-reference/system-tables.md

 DBOS Cloud maintains a provenance database for your application, which is an append-only versioned replica of your application database.
 It is the key enabler of [Interactive Time Travel](../cloud-tutorials/interactive-timetravel.md) and [Time Travel Debugging](../cloud-tutorials/timetravel-debugging.md).
-The provenance database name is your application database name plus a `_dbos_prov` suffix.
+The provenance database name is your application database suffixed with `_dbos_prov`.
-For example, if your application database name is `hello`, then your provenance database is `hello_dbos_prov`.
-It contains the history (within the time travel [data retention period](https://www.dbos.dev/pricing)) of each of your database tables, where you can view all versions of records in that table.
+For example, if your application database is named `hello`, then your provenance database is named `hello_dbos_prov`.
+The provenance database contains the history (within the time travel [data retention period](https://www.dbos.dev/pricing)) of each of your database tables.
 It also stores a copy of the DBOS system tables (under the `dbos` schema), which record each function/workflow execution.

-To enable time travel, DBOS Cloud extends each of your tables with four additional columns:
+To enable time travel, the provenance database extends each application database table with four additional columns:
 - `begin_xid`: The transaction ID (`txn_id` in the [`dbos.transaction_outputs`](#dbostransaction_outputs) table) that added the record/row.
 Each insert or update of the record in your application database creates a new version of the record in the provenance database.
 You can use this column to check which transaction created or updated this record.
 - `end_xid`: The transaction ID (`txn_id` in the [`dbos.transaction_outputs`](#dbostransaction_outputs) table) that deleted the record/row, or superseded the record with a new version.
 Each delete or update of the record in your application database does not delete the old record in the provenance database, instead, DBOS updates the `end_xid` field of the latest record (with `end_xid` set to "infinity" `9223372036854775807`) to the transaction that deleted it.
 You can use this column to check which transaction deleted or updated this record.
 - `begin_seq`: The insert/update/delete SQL statement sequence number within the transaction that added this record.
 The sequence number starts from 0 and increments by 1 for each insert/update/delete SQL statement.
 This field is used by the Time Travel Debugger to replay transactions.